 Thermistors are a two-pin device that changes their resistance according to change in temperature.
-They can be used to measure temperature in -100°C to 500°C range.
+Generally, used to measure temperature in the -100°C to 500°C range.

-Thermistors are the most cost-effective solutions to do basic temperature measurement.
+Thermistors are the most cost-effective solutions to do rudimentary temperature measurements.
 They have a fast and non-linear output.
-These are not very accurate but can be accurate when used in small ranges.
-They can produce large resistance change for a small change in temperature thus they are extremely easy to work with.
-Many times they are used in voltage divider circuit which feeds the output signal into either some ADC pin or in some control logic so when the temperature exceeds some action can be carried out.
-Self-heating needs to be taken care of during measurement.
+These are not highly accurate sensors but can perform well when used in smaller ranges.
+They can produce large resistance changes for a slight temperature variation.
+The output of a voltage divider formed using a thermistor gives use a temperature dependent voltage output.
+Sensor self-heating needs to be taken care of during measurement.

 Different types of metal produce different output curves and have different operating temperature ranges.
-They can be used to measure temperature in -200°C to 2500°C range.
+Generally, used to measure temperature in the -200°C to 2500°C range.

-Thermocouples are rugged and can be used in a hazardous environment.
-They do not self-heat as they do not require an external power source.
-They are fast due to their low thermal mass.
-They are more accurate than Thermistors but are less accurate as compared to RTD (more about it shortly).
-They require a considerable amount of signal processing.
+Thermocouples are rugged and used in a hazardous environment.
+Self-heating is not an issue as it does not require an external power source.
+Temperature sensing is fast due to its low thermal mass.
+They are more accurate than Thermistors but are less accurate than RTD (more about it shortly).
+Thermocouples require a considerable amount of signal processing.
 They also need cold side temperature reading for compensation in high accuracy temperature measurement.

 3. RTD (Resistance Temperature Detector)

-Similar to thermister, RTD also changes its resistance when temperature changes but RTD has a linear response.
+Similar to a thermister, RTD’s resistance changes with temperature, but RTD has a linear response.
 Its linear temperature response makes temperature measurement with RTD highly accurate.
-RTDs can be used to measure temperature in the range of -200°C to 850°C. RTD similar to thermocouple comes in various forms and shapes which make it more versatile.
-Though RTD is very accurate, working with RTD is a bit tricky.
-The change in resistance per degree celsius is low so it needs good low noise amplifiers.
+RTDs can be used to measure temperature in the range of -200°C to 850°C. They come in various forms and shapes, which makes them more versatile.
+Though RTDs are accurate, working with RTD is a bit tricky.
+The change in resistance per degree Celsius is small, so it needs excellent low noise amplifiers.

 The accuracy of the temperature sensing when using RTD depends on the drift of the current source.
 But there are circuit topologies that can compensate for the drifting of the current source.
-For a higher signal to noise ratio, you would like to have more current going through the RTD to produce higher voltage drop.
+For a higher signal-to-noise ratio, you would like to have more current going through the RTD to produce a higher voltage drop.
 But a high amount of current flowing through the RTD also leads to self-heating.
 Thus it is a balancing act of voltage drop across RTD and gain needed for accurate measurement.

 4. Temperature sensing ICs

-It’s the same thing as its name suggest they are temperature sensing ICs.
-They can be used to measure onboard temperature within the range of -20°C to 150°C. You will find such ICs on your computer RAM to measure heat dissipation.
-They are normally categorized into two types digital or analog output.
-These types of ICs are also used with thermocouple to improve their accuracy.
+As its name suggests, they are temperature sensing ICs.
+They are used to measure onboard temperature within the range of -20°C to 150°C. You will find such ICs on your computer RAM to measure heat dissipation.
+These ICs have two types of output digital or analog.
+These types of ICs are also used with thermocouples at the cold junction to improve their accuracy.

-Thermostats are switches that turn on/off at a certain temperature.
-These are very handy components because they are used for a very specific application.
-They don’t provide any reading when temperature changes, they just turn on/off when a certain temperature threshold is crossed.
+Thermostats are switches that turn on/off at a set temperature.
+These are handy components designed for a specific operation.
+They generally don’t provide any reading when the temperature changes.

-Let’s take an example, I want to turn on a fan that is blowing over a heatsink when the heatsink’s temperature goes above 50°C. I will use a thermostat which is normally open and closes when the temperature goes beyond 50°C. This makes the systems extremely simple so the system has fewer failure points.
-Compared to something like using a thermistor a based circuit that will require voltage sensing with a comparator then a switch (Transistor) to turn on/off the fan.
-Thermostat reduces the number of components making assembly cheaper, make the systems easy to maintain.
+For example, I want to turn on a fan blowing over a heatsink when the heatsink’s temperature goes above 50°C. I will use a thermostat that is normally-open and closes when the temperature exceeds 50°C. Using thermostats makes the systems extremely simple, so the system has fewer failure points.
+Compared to a thermistor-based circuit arranged in voltage divider configuration with voltage sensing and switching elements like a transistor, the thermostat reduces the number of components making assembly cheaper, make the systems easy to maintain.

-Done!
-We have gone through most of the commonly used components for temperature measurement, though it is an extremely basic explanation of each of the components, you now have a better understanding of which device to use for a given application concluding our brief guide to temperature sensing.
+All done!
+We have gone through most of the commonly used components for temperature measurement.
+Though this is quite a simple explanation of each element, you hopefully now have a better understanding of which device to use for a given application concluding our brief guide to temperature sensing.